Five reasons to watch Sudhir Mishra’s Daas Dev

 1. Promising star cast

-Rahul Bhat, known for Ugly, will portray the tragic character of Dev with Richa Chadha playing Paro.
+Rahul Bhat, known for Ugly, will portray the tragic character of Dev with Richa Chadda playing Paro.
 The film also stars Aditi Rao Hydari as Chandni, a modern-day version of Chandramukhi’s character.
-The film’s star cast also comprises of Richa Chadda, Aditi Rao Hydari, Rahul Bhat, Saurabh Shukla, Vineet Kumar Singh and Dalip Tahil.
+The film’s star cast also comprises of Saurabh Shukla, Vineet Kumar Singh and Dalip Tahil.

 2. Strong direction